FDA: This Drug Could Kill You. Trump: I’m Taking It!

 Speaking to reporters on Monday afternoon, the president took aim at ousted vaccine chief Dr. Rick Bright, who recently came forward with a whistleblower complaint about the Trump administration’s push of the controversial drug.

-Claiming he got a letter the other day from a doctor in Westchester, New York, who alleged he has treated hundreds of COVID-19 patients successfully with a combo of the drug and azithromycin, Trump complained about “phony reports” that showed the lack of efficacy of the drug in treating the coronavirus.
+Claiming he got a letter the other day from a New York doctor who alleged he has successfully treated hundreds of COVID-19 patients with a combo of the drug and azithromycin, Trump complained about “phony reports” that showed the lack of efficacy of the drug in treating the coronavirus.

 The report that Trump was grousing about appears to be the government-funded study of Veterans Affairs coronavirus patients who were treated with the drug, which found that it didn’t help the veterans and was actually associated with more deaths.

-While the study wasn’t peer reviewed, it was backed by National Institutes of Health and the University of Virginia.
+While the study wasn’t peer reviewed, it was backed by the National Institutes of Health and the University of Virginia.
 Days later, the FDA issued a warning against prescribing the drug for coronavirus outside of clinical trials and hospitals.
+The FDA’s April warning said that “serious and potentially life-threatening heart rhythm problems” have been reported in association with hydroxychloroquine and chloroquine.

 “That report on the hydroxy is given to people that were in extraordinary bad condition.
 People that were dying.
 No, I think for whatever it is worth, I take it,” he continued.
 “I would have told you that three or four days ago, but we never had a chance, because you never asked me the question.”